CassandraHjo/Rsearch/docs/reference/taxonomy_distance.md

 the returned [`dist`](https://rdrr.io/r/stats/dist.html) object.

-Distances between two OTUs reflect how high up in the taxonomy they have a common taxon, i.e if they are of the same species the distance is 0, if different species but the same genus the distance is 1, if different species and different genera but same family the distance is 2 etc. Note that `NA`s in the taxonomy are not matched, increasing the distances, i.e if two OTUs have `NA` as species and genus, but share family, the distance is 2.
+Distances between two OTUs reflect how high up in the taxonomy they have a common taxon, i.e if they are distinct OTUs but of the same species the distance is 1, if they are different species but same genus the distance is 2 etc. Note that `NA`s in the taxonomy are not matched, increasing the distances, i.e if two OTUs have `NA` as species and genus, but share family, the distance is 3 (implicitly assuming they are different genera but same family).

-The `confidence` is a numerical threshold for replacing low-confidence taxa with `NA`.
+The `confidence` sets a threshold for replacing low-confidence taxa to `NA`.
 For this to work the `taxonomy_table` must have columns with such confidence scores i.e. columns domain_score, phylum_score, ...species_score.
 If the species_score is below `confidence` the corresponding species name is set to `NA`, and similar for all ranks.
-The default is to ignore this confidence (`confidence = NULL`) and use the `taxonomy_table` as it is.
+The default is to ignore this confidence (`confidence = NULL`).

 ## References